shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

 from disease_model_problems import get_model_for_problem_formulation
 {% endhighlight %}

 I use the function `get_model_for_problem_formulation` to retrieve the Vensim model.
 One of the advantages of importing the model from a .py file is that it makes it easier to incorporate **multiple problem formulations**.
 I won't cover the benefits of using more than one problem formulation here, but will dedicate a later blog post to it.
 For readers interested in how I have formulated the problems, you can view the full file [here](https://github.com/shannongross/code_support/blob/master/disease_model_problems.py).
-Otherwise, we can move to the open exploration section:
+Otherwise, we can move to the open exploration section, which will give us an initial understanding of the solution space.

 <br>
-# Open Exploration Using Randomly Generated Policies
+# Open Exploration
 {% highlight ruby %}
-disease_model = get_model_for_problem_formulation(1)
 # First, retrieve the model.
 Here, I have more than one way of formulating the model, but we will just use problem formulation 1 in this example.
+disease_model = get_model_for_problem_formulation(1)

+# Specify the number of different policies to generate and the number of scenarios to test them against.
 n_policies = 6
 n_scenarios = 20

-# Specify the number of different policies to generate and the number of scenarios to test them under
+# Incorporate the 'time' module to understand how long the experimental design takes (some designs can take hours or days).
 start = time.time()
 with SequentialEvaluator(disease_model) as evaluator: results = evaluator.perform_experiments(policies=n_policies, scenarios=n_scenarios)